 Breastfeeding.
 Breastfeeding is one of the best gifts you can give your baby!
 Find out more about Breastfeeding.

 Feeling blue?
 It is not uncommon for women to feel down after having a baby.
 You may be tired, your body is healing and hormone levels are changing.
 The challenge of being a parent can be overwhelming so it is important to recognize when to seek help.
-See more about Postpartum Mood Disorders.
+See more about Postpartum Mood Difficulties.

 Resuming sex.
 Make sure you get the okay from your health care provider before resuming sex.
 Consider a reliable birth control method to prevent another pregnancy and give your body a chance to heal between babies.